 - Motivation can come from the outside, such as the motivation to win medals, receive financial rewards, and attract attention from the media.
 This is known as external, or extrinsic, motivation because it involves participation in sport for some kind of reward that is external to the process of participation.
 (Karageorghis & Terry, 1969)

 Let’s think about a simple example – why do children build sandcastles?
 They don’t get paid to build it, or holidays or even chocolates for it.
 So, why do they do it?

 Let’s think about another one, this time a little bit more complicated – why did the American public really work towards putting a man on the moon?
 You don’t get paid extra for working on this project.
 It doesn’t improve your standard of living.
 And when you think of it, there were no tangible benefits of putting a man on the moon, especially in 1969, to the general public.
 So, why did they do it?

-In the first case, the child was probably motivated by curiosity, by seeing his creation come to life, his or her control over the environment, a sensation of improvement by building better castles, etc. And in the second case, the American public were motivated by the challenge, by curiosity of what the moon actually was, etc. Such motivations which are internal in nature are intrinsic motivations.
-In the latter case of landing on the moon there are also a bevy of non-financial extrinsic rewards such a social recognition, praise, etc.
+In the first case, the child was probably motivated by curiosity, by seeing his creation come to life, his or her control over the environment, a sensation of improvement by building better castles, etc. And in the second case, the American public was motivated by the challenge, by the curiosity of what the moon actually was, etc. Such motivations which are internal in nature are intrinsic motivations.
+In the latter case of landing on the moon, there are also a bevy of non-financial extrinsic rewards such a social recognition, praise, etc.

-Tailoring these motivations are no simple feat.
+Tailoring these motivations is no simple feat.
 Research has shown that when a child is rewarded for playing with toys that they are already having fun with, their enjoyment and propensity for playing with them actually decreased.
 What this means in a workplace setting is that, under similar circumstances, the more you pay someone, the lesser they will work!